Middle-earth peoples: Hobbits

 Hobbits are a race of Middle-earth, also known as 'halflings' on account of their short stature.
 They are characterized by curly hair on their heads and leathery feet with furry insteps; they do not wear shoes.
 Many hobbits live in the Shire as well as Bree, and they once lived in the vales of the Anduin.
 They are fond of an unadventurous life of farming, eating, and socializing.
 There are three types of Hobbits.
-The Harfoots are the most numerous.
-The Stoors have an affinity for water, boats and swimming; the Fallohides are an adventurous people.
-The origin of hobbits is unclear, but of all the races they have the closest affinity to men, and in the Prologue to The Lord of the Rings Tolkien calls them relatives of men.
+The Harfoots are the most numerous, while the Stoors have an affinity for water, boats and swimming, and the Fallohides are the most adventurous.
+The origin of hobbits is unclear, but of all the races they have the closest affinity to men.
+In the Prologue to The Lord of the Rings, Tolkien calls them relatives of men.

 Enslaved peoples

 Enslaved peoples are those races that have fallen under the sway of the evil spirits Morgoth and Sauron, also known by the Free Peoples as 'Servants of the Enemy'.
 They included Orcs, Trolls and Men.
 The origin of Orcs and Trolls is unclear, but they are races that are taken by Morgoth and corrupted through sorcery into their final evil nature and appearance.
 Men are rarely corrupted by Morgoth or Sauron in the same way.
 Rather, their hearts and minds are corrupted by power and evil impulses, while they retain the physical appearance of men.
-Prolonged service to Sauron however, does turn the bearers of the Rings of Power from Men into the wraith-like Nazgûl.
+Prolonged service to Sauron however, is capable of turning the bearers of the Rings of Power from Men into the wraith-like Nazgûl.
 Those men who are the servants of Morgoth or Sauron are mostly from the east and south of Middle-earth.

 Evil Men

 Not all Men are on the side of good; the Men who lived in the east and south are under Sauron's dominion.
-They included the Haradrim or Southrons and the Black Númenóreans (and later the Corsairs of Umbar) who pledged their allegiance to Mordor, and many different Easterling peoples, such as the Balchoth, the Wainriders, and the Men of Khand, who attacked Gondor and Rohan on numerous occasions.
+They included the Haradrim or Southrons, the Black Númenóreans who pledged their allegiance to Mordor (and later the Corsairs of Umbar), along with many different Easterling peoples, such as the Balchoth, the Wainriders, and the Men of Khand, who attacked Gondor and Rohan on numerous occasions.
 The Wild Men of Dunland served as agents to the traitorous wizard Saruman.
 In the First Age, some Easterlings are under Morgoth's dominion.

 Ringwraiths

-The Ringwraiths (also known as Nazgûl or Black Riders) are once great Men who are given Rings of Power by Sauron.
+The Ringwraiths, also known as Nazgûl or Black Riders, were once great Men who are given Rings of Power by Sauron.
 These gradually corrupt them until they became slaves to the Dark Lord's will.
 Clad in dark hooded cloaks and riding demonic steeds or flying "fell beasts", the Ringwraiths forever hunt for the One Ring to bring it back to their master.

-The Dead

-Also known as ghosts or shades, they are spirits of Men unable to pass on to the afterlife.
-Spirits haunt various regions of Middle-earth, most notably the Dead Marshes and the Paths of the Dead, which are guarded by the Dead Men of Dunharrow.